scriptrdotio/howto/README.md

 # Tutorial

-If you prefer starting by checking how to develop an end-to-end application, start with [this tutorial](./tutorials/endtoendapp1/README.md)
+If you prefer starting by checking how to develop an end-to-end application, try [this tutorial](./tutorials/endtoendapp1/README.md)

 # How to...